-- If the renegotiation results in one or more additional assets being leased for an amount commensurate with the standalone price for the additional right-of-use obtained, the modification is accounted for as a separate lease in accordance with the above policy; - In all other cases where the renegotiation increases the scope of the lease (i.e., extension to the lease term, or one or more additional assets being leased), the lease liability is remeasured using the discount rate applicable on the modification date, with the right-of-use asset being adjusted by the same amount and; - If the renegotiation results in a decrease in scope of the lease, both the carrying amount of the lease liability and right-of-use asset are reduced by the same proportion to reflect the partial or full termination of the lease with any difference being recognised in profit or loss.
+- If the renegotiation results in one or more additional assets being leased for an amount commensurate with the standalone price for the additional right-ofuse obtained, the modification is accounted for as a separate lease in accordance with the above policy; - In all other cases where the renegotiation increases the scope of the lease (i.e., extension to the lease term, or one or more additional assets being leased), the lease liability is remeasured using the discount rate applicable on the modification date, with the right-of-use asset being adjusted by the same amount and; - If the renegotiation results in a decrease in scope of the lease, both the carrying amount of the lease liability and right-of-use asset are reduced by the same proportion to reflect the partial or full termination of the lease with any difference being recognised in profit or loss.
 The lease liability is then further adjusted to ensure its carrying amount reflects the amount of the renegotiated payments over the renegotiated term, with the modified lease payments discounted at the rate applicable on the modification date.
 The right-of-use asset is adjusted by the same amount.

 For lease contracts that convey a right to use an identified asset and require services to be provided by the lessor, the Company has elected to account for the entire contract as a lease.
+The Company does to the Financial Statements for the year ended March 31, 2025 (Contd..)

-The Company does not allocate any amount of contractual payments to, and account separately for, any services provided by the lessor as part of the contract.
+not allocate any amount of contractual payments to, and account separately for, any services provided by the lessor as part of the contract.

-2.10 Impairment of non-financial assets
+2.9 Impairment of non-financial assets